 Your Social Security benefit is based on the number of years you’ve been working and the amount you’ve earned.
 Your benefit is calculated using a formula that takes into account your 35 highest earnings years.
 This is important if you plan to work past age 62, as you’ll have the opportunity to increase your retirement benefits even more.

 Your full retirement age is the age you are able to collect without your benefits being reduced.
 Full retirement age continues to increase; it was once a standard age 65, and now has increased based on the year you were born.
 It’s tempting to take your benefits as soon as you’re eligible, typically age 62.
-But If you decide to collect early your monthly benefits are reduced.
+However, your monthly benefits will be reduced if you decide to collect early.
 What if you waited until age 70 to collect?
 Each year after your full retirement age that you postpone collecting, your benefits grow by 8% per-year.
 Ultimately, you have to decide if you’d rather receive a smaller benefit for a longer period of time, or wait until full retirement age or later to receive a larger monthly benefit for a shorter period of time.

 |Year of Birth||Full Retirement Age|